fusioncharts/dev_centre_docs/getting-started/ruby-on-rails/install-using-ruby-on-rails.md

 ![Js Folder Structure]({% site.baseurl %}/gif/js-folder-structure.gif)

-> You need to copy all the files/folders from `fusioncharts-suite-xt > js` to `vendor/assets/javascripts/fusioncharts/` folder of your Rails application.
+> You need to copy all the files/folders from `fusioncharts-suite-xt > js` to the `vendor/assets/javascripts/fusioncharts/` folder of your Rails application.

-* The download package contains FusionCharts gem under `fusioncharts-suite-xt > integrations > rubyonrails > fusioncharts-wrapper` folder.
-This folder also contains native RoR FusionCharts **[Export Handler]({% site.baseurl %}/exporting-charts/using-fc-export-server/server-side-export/setup-private-export-server/ruby-on-rails '@@open-newtab')**.
+* The download package contains FusionCharts gem under the  `fusioncharts-suite-xt > integrations > rubyonrails > fusioncharts-wrapper` folder.
+This also contains the native RoR FusionCharts **[Export Handler]({% site.baseurl %}/exporting-charts/using-fc-export-server/server-side-export/setup-private-export-server/ruby-on-rails '@@open-newtab')**.
 The folder structure is shown below:

 ![Ruby on Rails Js Folder]({% site.baseurl %}/gif/ror-folder-structure.gif)